Chart Color Schemes

 Hazelwood North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that could affect this region.
-Notable ones include Hazelwood North Solar Farm, Used Lead Acid Battery (ULAB) Recycling Facility Hazelwood North, Wooreen Energy Storage System, and ULAB Lead Acid Battery Recycling Facility.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that may affect this region.
+Notable initiatives include Hazelwood North Solar Farm, Used Lead Acid Battery (ULAB) Recycling Facility at Hazelwood North, Wooreen Energy Storage System, and ULAB Lead Acid Battery Recycling Facility.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.